Autos

 top, the camber angle is positive.
 If the top of the tire tilts inward, the

-wheel and tire-causes the least tire wear.
-Positive camber causes the outer
+vertical wheel and tire-causes the least tire wear.
+Positive camber causes

-tread of the tire to wear more than the inner tread; negative camber has the
+the outer tread of the tire to wear more than the inner tread; negative

-opposite effect.
-Your car is designed with small amounts of positive or
+camber has the opposite effect.
+Your car is designed with small amounts of

-negative camber into vehicle suspensions to aid handling and steering.
-Normal
+positive or negative camber into vehicle suspensions to aid handling and

-camber angles have little visible effect on tire wear, but extreme camber
+steering.
+Normal camber angles have little visible effect on tire wear, but

 positive caster, affects straight-ahead stability and steering wheel return.